raymcdermott/reptile-tail/README.md

-# REPtiLe server library
+# REPtiLe server CLI

-A Clojure server designed to expose a shared PREPL
+A Clojure CLI to the REPtiLe server to expose a shared PREPL

+The CLI depends on the the server lib [reptile-lib](https://github.com/raymcdermott/reptile-tongue) - a server that can be started in various contexts for example the dev env or the CLI.

-See the sister project [reptile-tongue](https://github.com/raymcdermott/reptile-tongue) - a browser based client for REPtiLe.
+I have a sister UI project [reptile-tongue](https://github.com/raymcdermott/reptile-tongue) - a browser based client for REPtiLe.

 ## Usage - standalone mode